Advice Complexity of Adaptive Priority Algorithms: Models

-Note that the objective function is actually a family of functions -- one for each length of input $n \in \mathbb{N}$.
-The values $\pm \infty$ in the objective can be used to specify infeasible inputs.
+The values $\pm \infty$ in the objective can be used to specify infeasible input.
 The setting of request-answer games is very general and includes most problems of interest in the areas of online and priority algorithms.

-A function $P: \mathcal{U} \rightarrow \mathbb{R}$ is called a \emph{priority function}.
-We introduce a short-hand notation $\max_P X := \argmax \{P(x) : x \in X\}$ for the element of highest priority in the multi-set $X$.
-In case there are multiple elements of highest priority, we assume the ties are broken in the adversarial fashion, i.e., we assume the most unfavorable tie-breaking for our algorithms.
+A function $P\colon \mathcal{U} \rightarrow \mathbb{R}$ is called a \emph{priority function}.
+We introduce a short-hand notation $\max_P X := \argmax \{P(x) \mid x \in X\}$ for the element of highest priority in the multi-set $X$.
+In case there are multiple elements of highest priority, we assume ties are broken in an adversarial fashion, i.e., we assume the most unfavorable tie-breaking for our algorithms.
+Thus, all upper bounds we prove will be valid for all input instances, and we can make the simplifying assumption that $\max_P X$ is an element, and not a set of elements.

-A priority algorithm $\ALG$ does not see all of the input $X$ at once.
+A priority algorithm $\ALG$ is not given all of the input, $X$, at once.
 Instead, $\ALG$ receives $X$ one item at a time.
-The priority algorithm controls the order in which $X$ is revealed by specifying priority functions.
-The next input item from $X$ is revealed according to the specified priority function.
-We shall consider priority algorithms in the advice tape model~\cite{A3,BKKKM17}.
+The priority algorithm has some limited control over the order in which $X$ is given: Each time, before the next input item is given, \ALG defines a priority function, $P$, and the next input item given to \ALG is $\max_P X$.
+Recall that the priority function is defined on the universe, $\mathcal{U}$, and not directly on the remaining part of the input $X$, which is not known to the algorithm.
+We use both the terminology that an input item has been \emph{given} to the algorithm and that the algorithm has \emph{received} or \emph{gets} an input item.

+What we have described above is the most general version of priority algorithms, called \emph{adaptive}, since the priority function can be adapted based on the input given so far.
+As the name indicates, \emph{fixed} priority algorithms are those where the priority function cannot be updated during the execution of the algorithm.
+This simpler class was treated in~\cite{BBLP20}.